Chalarangelo/30-seconds-of-code/blog_posts/testing-redux-connected-components.md

 cover: blog_images/sparkles.jpg
 excerpt: Testing Redux-connected components with React Testing Library is a very common scenario.
 Learn how to use this simple utility function to speed up your testing.
 firstSeen: 2020-07-15T13:54:26+03:00
-lastUpdated: 2021-06-12T19:30:41+03:00
+lastUpdated: 2021-11-07T16:34:37+03:00
 ---

 Testing Redux-connected components with React Testing Library is a very common scenario.
-However, it might be a little complicated without the proper tools and you could end up repeating yourself, especially when writing the boilerplate to connect to your redux store.
+However, it might be a little complicated without the proper tools and you could end up repeating yourself.
+This is especially true when writing the boilerplate to connect to your redux store.

 Here's a simple utility function adapted from [React Testing Library's docs on the subject](https://testing-library.com/docs/example-react-redux) to help you speed up your testing: